 For most app owners, the ultimate measure of success is the curation of an expansive and highly engaged userbase.
 To that end, it’s no secret that the key to a strong lifetime relationship is to convert the right users from the get-go.

-When it comes to audience growth strategy, far too many marketers still see paid and organic acquisition as two separate entities, when in reality, they’re two sides of the same coin.
+When it comes to audience growth strategy, far too many marketers still see paid and organic user acquisition as two separate entities, when in reality, they’re two sides of the same coin.

 In fact, not only are both essential aspects of a successful growth strategy, but each channel also directly impacts the performance of the other when run in tandem.